"Not Always So Magical"

 Eventually, THE INCREDIBLE BURT WONDERSTONE extols and evokes such things as friendship, humility, the free market, and the wonder that comes when one finds a magical vocation that inspires one’s heart and soul.
 In this case, the vocation is being a successful stage magician.
 Thus, BURT WONDERSTONE does have its magical, morally uplifting moments.
 MOVIEGUIDE® just wishes it had gone without most of its edgier elements.
 A little bit of that kind of content goes a very long way.

+THE INCREDIBLE BURT WONDERSTONE is a comedy about a Las Vegas magician whose success goes to his head.
+As Burt’s illusions grow bigger, so does his ego.
+When an edgy street magician challenges Burt’s success, Burt loses the only two friends he has.
+Can Burt make his huge ego disappear and get back in touch with the things that made him love magic in the first place?
 Everyone turns in a good performance in THE INCREDIBLE BURT WONDERSTONE.
 There are plenty of funny and even heartwarming moments.
 However, the movie never takes off and soars.
 Part of the problem is that it contains too much superfluous foul language.
 It also has some gross, violent, edgy comedy.
 Eventually, THE INCREDIBLE BURT WONDERSTONE extols and evokes such things as friendship, humility, the free market, and the wonder that comes when one finds a magical vocation that inspires one’s heart and soul.
 Thus, BURT WONDERSTONE does have its magical, morally uplifting moments, but the filmmakers should have edited out so many edgy elements.
 A little bit of that kind of content goes a very long way.